raspi/BuildingNAS/README.md

 * Some expanders may not work on lower speed PCI-e or other slot
 * Some expanders may not work on non-manufacturer motherboard
 * Some expanders may need controller from the same manufacturer for you to be able to update the expander card's firmware
+* Cable might be faulty
+* Cable going to backplane or controller might be wrong type

+## Backplanes
+* Backplane may not receive enough power from PSU's power rail
+* Some backplanes may have SAS expander(s) built-in
+* Some backplanes may not support SATA hard drives, only SAS drives
+* Cable might be faulty
+* Cable going to SAS Expander or controller might be wrong type

 ## Hard drives
 * Some drives may have faulty firmware
   * Example: Samsung HD155UI and HD204UI drive writes corrupted data to the disk if SMART data is being read at the same time

+## Operating system
+* OS may have driver bug for SAS controller
+* OS may have driver bug for SAS controller's firmware
+* ZFS implementation might have a bug

+## Motherboard
+* Motherboard might have IRQ conflict issue that hangs computer or slows it down

 # RAID levels
 ## RAID 0